livecomsjournal/livecomsjournal.github.io/index.md

 * **Tutorials**: Authors should generally update tutorials as the software involved changes; these tutorials are expected to be kept functioning and if they do not, they may be indicated as out-of-date on LiveCoMS' site.

+## Incorporating community involvement and support in improving articles.

+By using GitHub to write the paper, questions, comments, or additions from the community [can be filed as issues](https://help.github.com/articles/about-issues/) and then can be easily incorporated into new versions of the article.
+In this way the document becomes truly a living document.

+## Paper writing as code

+By allowing people to update their papers, and by allowing community input, writing a paper becomes something much more like writing code.
+See our more in-depth iscussion of [paper writing as code](http://livecomsjournal.github.io/paper_code.md).

 # Authorship and Changes to Authorship